jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 Or do any of the things that a career writer does.
 At best, you learned grammar and structure.
 However, just learning those things and hoping they'll make you a good writer is like learning how to punch and hoping that it makes you a good fighter.

 Follow the simple tips below and you'll be able to get paid from your words.

-{% include widgets/toc.html heading="13 ways to be a better writer" list-items="Have something to say, Love to write, Write about life experiences, Learn science and math, Use feedback, Learn another language, Use social media, Start a blog, Create content without outlines, Learn grammar and punctuation, Live and learn from life, Read as much as you can, Learn the power of pronouns" list-ids="1-have-something-to-say, 2-treat-writing-like-a-labor-of-love, 3-write-about-your-life-experiences-first, 4-science-and-math-makes-you-better-with-words, 5-take-free-advice-you-get, 6-learn-another-language, 7-use-twitter-facebook-and-other-social-media, 8-start-a-blog-to-learn-the-basics-of-seo, 9-just-create-content-stop-making-outlines, 10-learn-the-rules-of-grammar-and-punctuation, 11-the-best-writers-live-and-learn-from-life, 12-read-as-much-as-you-can, 13-learn-the-power-of-pronouns-synonyms-and-implication" %}

 ## 1) Have something to say